National Highway 3 (India)

 National Highway 3, or NH 3, is a national highway in India.
-It starts from Atari adjacent to India-Pakistan border and near Amritsar and terminates at Leh in Ladakh, via Manali in Himachal Pradesh.
-The highway passes through Rohtang Pass climbing a high altitude of 3969 m.
+It starts from Atari adjacent to the India-Pakistan border near Amritsar and terminates at Leh in Ladakh, via Manali in Himachal Pradesh.
+The highway passes through Rohtang Pass, climbing a high altitude of 3969 m.
 Now the 9500 m long Atal Tunnel helps in vehicles avoiding Rohtang Pass.
 Next this highway passes through Bara Lacha La or Bara Lacha Pass climbing a high altitude of 4850 m & again passes through Taglang La or Taglang Pass climbing a serious altitude of 5328 m.
 This makes NH-3 the most dangerous road in the world.
 In winters, this highway faces severe situations.
 Border Roads Organization known as BRO maintains this highway 24X7 throughout the year.
 The Headquarters of BRO 38 Battalion is situated in Manali who are tasked with maintaining NH-3 in Manali-Leh stretch.

 History

 After renumbering of all national highways by National Highway Authority of India in 2010, parts of the former NH 1 and NH 70 have been combined with parts of former NH 21 to create the new NH 3.